mtemporim/Git/Git/InicialCommands.md

 git status "after git add" - In git status case above, after run "git add directory 1/test1.txt" and "git add test2.txt" or "git add ." , if run git status again will be show this way

-**On branch main**
+**On branch main**     *--Local*
-*Local*
-**Your branch is up to date with 'origin/main'.**
-*It inform that occurred updates in main branch*
+**Your branch is up to date with 'origin/main'.**     *--It inform that occurred updates in main branch*

-**Changes to be committed:**
-*Info about update that should be committed*
+**Changes to be committed:**     *--Info about update that should be committed*
-  **(use "git restore --staged <file>..." to unstage)** *Suggestion about what that can be made with git commands in case should remove itens of staging area*
+**(use "git restore --staged <file>..." to unstage)**     *--Suggestion about what that can be made with git commands in case should remove itens of staging area*
-        **new file:   directory1/test1.txt**
-        *It show info about what happened with this item, in this case create a new file insine a directory1 in branch main* **modified:   directory1/file1.txt**
+**new file:   directory1/test1.txt**     *--It show info about what happened with this item, in this case create a new file insine a directory1 in branch main*
-        *It show info about what happened with this item, in this case was update the file1.txt inside directory1* **new file:   test2.txt**
+**modified:   directory1/file1.txt**     *--It show info about what happened with this item, in this case was update the file1.txt inside directory1*
-        *It show info about what happened with this item, in this case create new file in branch main
+**new file:   test2.txt**     *--It show info about what happened with this item, in this case create new file in branch main

-Get all the updates/adds that was in staging area to be versionaized and efectively insert this update in repository
+**git commit** - Get all the updates/adds that was in staging area to be versionaized and efectively insert this update in repository
 ```bash
 git commit -m "Description of your commit"
 ```